 Vatican City has some incredible sites to offer and during the Festive Period, the entire city of Rome helps out with cool events and exhibits.
 Here are some of my favourites:

 - Saint Peter’s Basilica – You can’t miss this most spectacular example of Renaissance architecture in the heart of Vatican City.
 The church, more formally known as the Papal Basilica of Saint Peter in the Vatican, was designed by a series of famous Renaissance artists including Michelangelo and Bernini.
 Its high alter is, by tradition, sited over the tomb of St. Peter, the Apostle.

 Square?!
 Why isn’t it St. Peter’s Round?!

 - Saint Peter’s Square – This enormous plaza beautifully surrounds St. Peter’s Basilica.
-At its centre is an Egyptian obelisk placed in the square by the Emperor Caligula when the area was a circus for chariot racing!
+At its centre is an Egyptian obelisk placed in the square by Emperor Caligula when the area was a circus for chariot racing!

 - Castel Sant’Angelo – For excellent views of Vatican City and wider Rome, climb to the rooftop of Castel Sant’Angelo.
-The building was originally the mausoleum of the Emperor Hadrian before being fortified during the Middle Ages and turned into a Papal stronghold and jail.
+The building was originally the mausoleum of Emperor Hadrian before being fortified during the Middle Ages and turned into a Papal stronghold and jail.
 Today this magnificent structure is a public museum.
 There is a covered passageway, the Passetto di Borgo, that links the Castle with Vatican City.

 - Vatican Museums – The Vatican Museums include a collection of public art and sculpture museums found in Rome.
 Collectively the museums hold over 70,000 works of art gathered by the Catholic Church over the centuries.